M1hono/mobrenamer/README.md

 # mobrenamer

-A mob to modify spawned mobs.
+A mod to modify spawned mobs.